neo4j-examples/golang-neo4j-realworld-example/README.md

 ## Run

-First, make sure to configure the application to target your specific Neo4j instance.
+make sure to configure the application to target your specific Neo4j instance.
 All settings are mandatory.

 | Environment variable  | Description |